MMMikeM/DND-Campaign/project/rules/8-feats.md

 * *You can directly channel raw elemental energy from your body.*
 * **Prerequisite:** Level 8+
 * **Essence Burst:** As an action, once per short rest, create a 10-foot radius burst of elemental energy around you.
 Creatures in the area make a Dexterity save or take damage equal to your level (half on success).
-* **Empowered Essence:** Add your spellcasting modifier to damage once per target when casting spells with your Essence.
+* **Empowered Essence:** Add your spellcasting modifier (minimum 1) to the damage dealt by a spell using the chosen Essence the first time it damages any given target during that spell's activation.
 * **Modifier Increase:** Increase your primary spellcasting ability modifier by +1.

 #### Essence Shield